dgaydukov/cert-aws/sa/files/sa.md

 * WRR (Weighted Round Robin) where you can assign weight ans divide your traffic (for example you have new feature and want only 25% of users to use it).
 * LBR (Latency Based Routing), in case you have aws resources in multiple regions, route53 will redirect users to region with lowest latency.
 With Route53 you can also have private DNS name within your VPC, and such a name would be unaccesable outside VPC.
-Heath check - a check that requested resource is available.
+Heath check - a check that requested resource is available (can be used for any endpoint in the internet).
 DNS Failover - return result only if health check is fine.
+For health checks route53 use health checkers that resides in different locations and don't communicate with one another (that's why your instance can be requested several times during specified interval)
+Then route53 check if more than 18% of checkers are success, it considers endpoint healthy, otherwise unhealthy.
 DNS responses use:
 * UDP if size less than 512 KB
 * TCP is size exceeds 512 KB